 Because we know that our weekend walk will be longer and more vigorous, we usually go for breakfast before starting out.
 We have a list of great breakfast places that serve healthy fare.
-During this COVID time that has been a challenge, but we have found places where we could dine outside safely.
+During this COVID time that has been a challenge, but we have found places where we could dine outside safely and comfortably.

 Many of these trails are more challenging and interesting than our beach and park walks during the week.

 For the fun of it, we created a list in our Google Keep of all the interesting walks we have done.
 This morning I found 43 trails on that list.
 This list is useful when we can’t decide where to walk.